floWneffetS/tutorial_dcTMD/README.md

 # tutorial_dcTMD
 Tutorial for using the usage of the dcTMD approach and Langevin simulations using the trypsin-benzamidine complex (see [Wolf et al., Nat.
 Commun.
 2020, 11, 2918](https://www.nature.com/articles/s41467-020-16655-1)) as example.
 Required programs are Gromacs v2018 and higher, the script NEQGamma.py from the dcTMD repository, and LE_1dim_reflect.cpp from the Langevin_T_boost repository.

-The basis of this tutorial are constraint pulling simulations as described in [Wolf and Stock, JCTC 2018,](url)
+The basis of this tutorial are constraint pulling simulations as described in [Wolf and Stock, JCTC 2018, 14, 6175](https://pubs.acs.org/doi/full/10.1021/acs.jctc.8b00835).
+For pathway separation (advanced topic, see below), we recommend the usage of a principal component analysis (PCA) as possible via our [fastPCA code](https://github.com/moldyn/FastPCA).

 ## TMD simulation